jigx-com/jigx-docs-examples/docs/Data Providers/REST/Create an app using REST APIs/REST errors.md

   commandId:
     type: string
     required: true
-# Configure a datasource to return the data for the selected item from the system table.
+# Configure a datasource to return the data for the selected
-datasources:
+# item from the system table.
 datasources:
   queued-command:
     type: datasource.sqlite